About the Maya Ixil People

-The mission of Maya Ixil Cooperativa is to improve the quality of life for their members-- the small farmers and their families--by increasing the price received for their harvest--by selling a very high-quality product in niche, specialty coffee markets.
+The mission of Maya Ixil Cooperativa is to improve the quality of life for their members — the small farmers and their families — by increasing the price received for their harvest; and by selling a very high-quality product in niche, specialty coffee markets.

 Over two years ago, Rotary International approved a roasting facility grant for the Maya Ixil community.
 That facility was installed and the Maya Ixil received expert training.

 Today, they know how to roast and package their own superb beans into a superb value-added, finished, roasted coffee.
-Now that they have the ability to offer the world a very high quality single origin, organic, rainforest, fair trade finished product—they still face just one more challenge.
-They need to get their story out to their potential customers across the U.S. Will you help us get the word out?
+Now that they have the ability to offer the world a very high quality single origin, organic, rainforest, fair trade finished product, but they still face one more challenge: they need to get their story out to their potential customers across the U.S. Will you help us get the word out?

-In addition to the above, having the ability to take their crop from seed to cup will enable the Maya Ixil farmers to remain on their farms, with their families, within their tribal culture, stewarding the Rainforest—to the ecological benefit of all mankind.
+In addition to the above, having the ability to take their crop from seed to cup will enable the Maya Ixil farmers to remain on their farms with their families; to stay within their tribal culture; and to steward the Rainforest to the ecological benefit of all mankind.

 Thank you for your interest in the Maya Ixil coffee farmers.